 Dubai: Country and Foreign Investment

-The airport is to being completed in phases, and the first runway of six was completed in November 2007 at a cost of US$1 billion.
-The airport was opened on 27 June, 2010 with one operating runway and only handling cargo.
+The airport is to being completed in phases, and the first runway was completed in November 2007 at a cost of US$1 billion.
+The airport was opened on 27 June 2010 with one operating runway and only handling cargo.
 The airport was opened to limited passenger flights in early 2011.
-Passenger operations are expected to begin in the final quarter of 2013, but the original 2017 completion date for the airport has been postponed by 10 years due to the financial crisis.
+Passenger operations began in 2011, though the original 2017 completion date for the airport has been postponed by 10 years due to the financial crisis.

 Dubai's state-of-the-art air cargo village helps ensure the worlds fastest sea-air transport in as little as 4 hours.
 Transportation is facilitated by low-cost warehousing and storage facilities including purpose built cold stores.
 Dubai is served by more than 170 shipping lines and the airport by around 120 airlines.

 . . .
 And Is Successfully Diversifying Away From Oil

 For decades, petroleum has dominated the economy of the UAE.
 Not long before an underdeveloped area, by 1985 the region had the highest per capita income in the world.
 This immense wealth has been invested in capital improvements and social services in all seven of the emirates.
 Petroleum production is centred in Abu Dhabi and Dubai.
 Industrial development is essentially petroleum-related but is limited by a lack of trained personnel and raw materials.

 Helped along by the Jebel Ali Free Trade Zone, which is home to 5,500 companies from over 120 countries, Dubai emirate's non-oil imports expanded by 200% between 1986 and 1994.
 Total non-oil trade reached a record US$297 billion in 2012.
 There are no foreign exchange controls, quotas or trade barriers.
 Import duties are extremely low, and many products are exempt.
 The UAE dirham is freely convertible and is linked to the US dollar.